 Both philosophical and literary works ask us to reflect deeply on human experience in different ways.
-This course encourages you to think about the wide range of methods and capacities that contribute to human understanding.
+Our Philosophy and Literature (BA) degree gives you a chance to think about the wide range of methods and capacities – thought experiment, dialogue, argument, storytelling, conceptual analysis and emotion – that contribute to human understanding.

 Jointly taught first and third year modules put you in conversation with scholars in both fields, around texts of shared interest.
 You can take module options in both departments in all years, and a free third year option in any subject.
-As a finalist you’ll write an independent research essay, supported by joint tutorials with Literature and Philosophy staff.
+In your final year you’ll write an independent research essay, supported by joint tutorials with Literature and Philosophy staff.

-Year 2: History of Modern Philosophy, options in Philosophy (30 CATS), and options in English (60 CATS)
+Year 2: History of Modern Philosophy (30 CATS), options in Philosophy (30 CATS), and options in English (60 CATS)

-Year 3: Textual Studies, options in Philosophy (30 CATS), options in English (30 CATS), and 30 CATs of options to be chosen from any available subject.
+Year 3: Combined module Textual Studies (30 CATS), options in Philosophy (30 CATS), options in English (30 CATS), and 30 CATs of options to be chosen from any available subject.